shift-org/shift-docs/site/content/pages/shift-code-of-conduct.md

 ---
 ## 1. Purpose

-Shift's Mission is to promote inclusive bike fun.
+Shift's mission is to promote inclusive bike fun.
 We volunteer our time towards that goal in Portland, Oregon, for those of all backgrounds.
 As such, we are committed to adhering to a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

-This code of conduct outlines our expectations for the rides that list on the Shift calendar pertaining to both ride leaders and participants, as well as representatives and volunteers at official shift events including board meetings.
+This Code of Conduct outlines our expectations for the rides that list on the Shift calendar pertaining to both ride leaders and participants, as well as representatives and volunteers at official Shift events including board meetings.

-We invite all those who participate in official shift activities, within Shift’s community, and on rides that list on the Shift calendar; to help us create safe and positive experiences for everyone.
+We invite all those who participate in official Shift activities, within Shift’s community, and on rides that list on the Shift calendar; to help us create safe and positive experiences for everyone.

 Shift listed ride participants are required to agree to the following Code of Conduct.
 This code will be shared with participants and the public alike, and ride leaders will enforce this code throughout the ride and during related gatherings before and after the ride.